giridhar7632/Three.js/10-materials-and-textures.md

 ## Using Multiple Materials

-Until now while creating a `Mesh`, you added a sinlgle material to it.
+Until now while creating a `Mesh`, you added a single material to it.
 There are also cases where you want to combine multiple materials.
 You can do that by passing an array of materials.
 But you should not use `Mesh`, instead you can use `createMultipleMaterialObject` of `SceneUtils`.
-For example, following code combines `THREE.MeshLambertMaterial` with a material that shows you the wireframe of the geometry.
+For example, the following code combines `THREE.MeshLambertMaterial` with a material that shows you the wireframe of the geometry.

 ```js
 const geometry = new THREE.BoxGeometry(1, 1, 1)